o5edaxi/palo-override-finder/README.md

                       times.
 This ignore list is applied when checking for local configurations, NOT when checking for overrides.
 Default: MGMT IP config, Panorama, and HA (see the palo_override_finder.cfg file)
--t TARGET, --target TARGET
+-j IGNORE_OVERRIDES_XPATH, --ignore-overrides-xpath IGNORE_OVERRIDES_XPATH
+                        Xpaths to ignore when checking for overrides.
+All the nodes identified by the given Xpaths will be ignored.
+Add multiple Xpaths by passing the -j argument multiple times.
+Default: None -t TARGET, --target TARGET
                       Limit analysis to the given serials.
 Example: -t 01230 -t 01231 -t 01232 -t 01233 Default: analyze all firewalls